Chapter 4:

 He explained that those towers were responsible for infusing water with mana, which would saturate the land with life energy and encourage wildlife to grow.
 Elysium would otherwise have a hard time being as lush as it was, since this wasn’t a naturally made environment.

 But he also made note that even without those towers, there would still be some mana left in the air.
-This whole place was completely dry of it, as if the spirit energy was simply being blocked from reaching it.
+This whole place was completely dry, as if the spirit energy was simply being blocked from reaching it.

 “It’s like nature is dying,” I commented.